actions-marketplace-validations/FullStackIndie_sitemap-generator/README.md

  Logs are uploaded as **sitemap_generator_logs.txt**

-To create and upload a sitemap as an artifact use this action in your workflow
+### To create and upload a sitemap as an artifact to be downloaded in another job

 ```
 name: Create a Sitemap